- Get the latest news from APECS and other polar organisations delivered to your inbox.

 Outreach is a very important part of APECS and we are here to help.
 Please visit our Education and Outreach Page where you will find links to several sites that will be helpful for you as well as materials (such as the Polar Resource Book) and presentations given by other early career polar researchers.

 Different nations have different funding bodies, so it is useful to talk to a your advisor or another mentor in your home country about specific opportunities.
-APECS maintains a list of jobs and opportunities here, and this is a helpful resource for those looking for PhD and postdoc opportunities.
+APECS maintains a list of jobs and opportunities, and this is a helpful resource for those looking for PhD and postdoc opportunities.
 We also have a funding database that might provide you some hints on where to look for funding.
-Also, check out our Mentors page on the website, there could be someone near you to contact for further advice.
+Also, check out our Mentors page, there could be someone near you to contact for further advice.

-We have a great step-by-step description of how to use an APECS event (e.g. a panel) on the APECS website.
+We have a great step-by-step description of how to organize an APECS event (e.g. a panel).